AndreaBoarini/PARCO-Computing-2026-244129/README.md

 ```
 Download from the web the matrices that will be used for the measurements.
 The `retrieve_inputs.sh` script automatically downloads the matrix samples from https://sparse.tamu.edu used for the evaluations discussed in the `report.pdf`.
 Before executing it, it has to be made executable.
-The resulting inputs will be found in the `data/` direcorty, initially populated with only one simple example when cloning the repository.
+The resulting inputs will be found in the `data/` direcorty, which is not present when firstly cloned.
 ```
-cd PARCO-Computing-2026-244129/
+cd PARCO-Computing-2026-244129/scripts
-chmod +x ./scripts/retrieve_inputs.sh
+chmod +x retrieve_inputs.sh
-./scripts/retrieve_inputs.sh
+./retrieve_inputs.sh
 ```
 > [!NOTE]
 > Any kind of matrix can be used to compute the results that will be stored in the two different `.csv` files, as long as: